argoproj/argo-workflows/docs/retries.md

       args: ["import random; import sys; exit_code = random.choice([0, 1, 1]); sys.exit(exit_code)"]
 ```

+The `retryPolicy` and `expression` are re-evaluated after each attempt.
+For example, if you set `retryPolicy: OnFailure` and your first attempt produces a failure then a retry will be attempted.
+If the second attempt produces an error, then another attempt will not be made.

 ## Retry policies

 Use `retryPolicy` to choose which failure types to retry: